chriswhong/awesome-mapbox-webmaps/README.md

 # Awesome Mapbox Web Maps [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 > An Awesome List of Web Map Applications built with Mapbox tools and services.
-Web Maps included in this list should "stand on their own" as full-featured production web applications (not demos or examples)
+Web Maps included in this list should "stand on their own" as full-featured, publicly-accessible production web applications (not demos or examples)

 ## Data Explorers